Breakout-Labs/dbt-with-ai-blog-post/dbt-styleguide.md

   Example: `stg_stripe__invoices.sql` vs. `stg_stripe__invoice.sql`

 - All models should use the naming convention `<type/dag_stage>_<source/topic>__<additional_context>`.
 See this article for more information.
+- Remember to also check the existing project model naming for examples.

   - Models in the **staging** folder should use the source's name as the `<source/topic>` and the entity name as the `additional_context`.